RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 disallow direct comparison of Unicode and non-Unicode strings, i.e., UNICODE("A") = "A" would produce a syntax error.
 Parse-time literal strings would be normalized by default (unless the third parameter was 0).
 The fact that a string was normalized would be stored as part of the string status.
 When two strings of different encodings had to be compared, a "neutral" encoding should be used (always the same).
 If a recoding to the neutral encoding was even produced, it would be cached as part of the string status.

+* Compatibility: if the Unicode package was not loaded, everything would work as before; if the Unicode package was loaded, a set of new BIFs would be introduced.
+Implementations should offer a program that checked for possible conflicts.
+These conflicts would only arise when an external function was called that had the same name as one of the new BIFs.

 Examples (assuming a UTF-8 ambiance; BIF names are samples, not proposals):